Pit (nuclear weapon): Material considerations

 Casting and then machining plutonium is difficult not only because of its toxicity, but because plutonium has many different metallic phases, also known as allotropes.
 As plutonium cools, changes in phase result in distortion and cracking.
 This distortion is normally overcome by alloying it with 3–3.5 molar% (0.9–1.0% by weight) gallium, forming a plutonium-gallium alloy, which causes it to take up its delta phase over a wide temperature range.
 When cooling from molten it then suffers only a single phase change, from epsilon to delta, instead of the four changes it would otherwise pass through.
 Other trivalent metals would also work, but gallium has a small neutron absorption cross section and helps protect the plutonium against corrosion.
 A drawback is that gallium compounds themselves are corrosive and so if the plutonium is recovered from dismantled weapons for conversion to plutonium dioxide for power reactors, there is the difficulty of removing the gallium.

 Because plutonium is chemically reactive it is common to plate the completed pit with a thin layer of inert metal, which also reduces the toxic hazard.
 The Gadget used galvanic silver plating; afterwards, nickel deposited from nickel tetracarbonyl vapors was used, but gold is now preferred.

 To produce the first pits, hot pressing was used to optimally employ the scarce plutonium.
 Later designs used machined pits, but turning produces a large amount of waste, both as pyrophoric turnings of plutonium and plutonium-contaminated oils and cutting fluids.
 The goal for the future is direct casting of the pit.
-In the absence of nuclear testing, however, the slightly different nature of cast and machined surfaces may cause difficult to predict performance differences.
+In the absence of nuclear testing, however, the slightly different nature of cast and machined surfaces may cause difficulty to predict performance differences.